 You will find war enough on EarthChristine de Pizan, Letter of Othea, 1399-1400

-Without going to Hell to find it,
+Without going to Hell to find it

-The City of Ladies, will be launched as part of The National at the Museum of Contemporary Art, March 2017.
-It is a collaboration between Zanny Begg and the Paris based Australian director Elise McLeod.
-The project is a non-linear film installation inspired by the fifteenth century proto-feminist novel of the same name by France’s first professional female writer Christine de Pizan.
-The City of Ladies was written in 1402 and creates a utopian city built, populated and governed by women. de Pizan aimed to subvert masculine versions of history by describing, what she called, feminania, a pro-female view of the world.
+The City of Ladies is a 20-minute non-linear film installation inspired by the fifteenth-century proto-feminist novel of the same name by France’s first professional female writer Christine de Pizan.
+The book of The City of Ladies was written in 1402 and creates a utopian city built, populated and governed by women.
+De Pizan aimed to subvert masculine versions of history by describing, what she called, feminania, a pro-female view of the world.

 Zanny Begg is a recipient of the Australian Council Project Development Grant and the Terrence and Lynette Fern Residency at the Cite, Paris.